inthehouse/aoe-project/README.md

 By leveraging Atomic Design principles and preparing for future scalability, the AoE Project is well-equipped to grow and adapt as new features and requirements emerge.
 The modular and flexible component structure ensures that the application remains maintainable and extensible over time.<br/>

-***NOTE: Since I wanted to add images in the data and ids, I decided to give my own data.
+***NOTE: I wanted it to be a masonry layout so i add images. and added more text to the asset so we can see the ... in the cards
-I wanted longer descriptions to show case the ... in the cards I assumed this is okay since the project does not require any kind of focus on Backend.
+I assumed this is okay since the project does not require any kind of focus on Backend.
 From the test pdf, i went with a combination of both focus points. this is a combination of More Frontend less Javascript and More Javascript less Frontend as I have improved the design keeping UX and UI in mind, while maintaining a scalable and flexible structure for the code.***